 You might see mock tender steak in the meat section of your grocery store or at a butcher shop.
 It formerly was fairly uncommon as it was part of a traditional chuck roast.
 But as traditional pot roast dinners have declined, butchers are breaking down chuck into a variety of steaks and roasts.
 As such, mock tender steak may be sold in its own right.
-It should be inexpensive, but sometimes the pricing in more in line with a small tenderloin steak.
+It should be inexpensive, but sometimes the pricing is more in line with a small tenderloin steak.
 In that case, you are not getting good value for your money.
 A whole chuck tender can weigh about 3 pounds, while it might be cut into individual steaks.

 Storing Mock Tender Steak

 Store fresh mock tender steak in the refrigerator and prepare it within three to five days.
-Steaks can be kept frozen in airtight wrap for six to 12 months.
+Steaks can be kept frozen in an airtight wrap for six to 12 months.
 Defrost the steak in the refrigerator before using it.